gbsoares/microcorruption-solutions/README.md

 Microcorruption is a series of embedded security challenges focused on a variant of the MSP430 microcontroller.
 Each level presents a lock that must be bypassed by finding and exploiting vulnerabilities in the firmware.

+Note: the solutions can differ from user-to-user, so the password I post does not necessarily solve the puzzle on your session.
+Rather you need to follow the same procedures to obtain the password.

 ## Repository Structure

 ```text